ckaestne/seaibib/README.md

 > DVC files is noted while coupling between test files and DVC files
 > is negligible.

+Boyd, Karen L. "[Datasheets for Datasets help ML Engineers Notice and Understand Ethical Issues in Training Data](http://karenboyd.org/blog/wp-content/uploads/2021/09/Datasheets_Help_CSCW-5.pdf)."
+Proceedings of the ACM on Human-Computer Interaction 5, no. CSCW2 (2021): 1-27.

+> Controlled experiment whether participants with datasheets as data documentation realize ethical issues earlier and whether they discuss them differently (they do).
+Datasheets are characterized as “context documents” and essentially framed as a form of nudging.
+The paper uses a useful theoretical framing around ethical sensitivity.

 ## 5. Requirements Engineering

 *I have the impression that many practical problems in building AI-enabled systems are